Seborrheic Keratosis Treatment

 How are keratosis growths diagnosed?

 A clinical examination is generally the most common way to identify seborrheic keratosis.

-The lesions can appear in different ways, from an individual growth to a group of growths.
+The lesions can appear in different ways, from singular to a group of growths.
 They can appear in a variety of areas, predominantly on the face however they can appear on areas such as on the back, thighs, calves, scalp and neck.
-In some cases seborrheic keratosis can change shape and colour and as such a biopsy is required to confirm the condition to determine the possibility of a skin cancer.
+In some cases, seborrheic keratosis can change shape and colour.
+As such, a biopsy is required to confirm the condition to determine the possibility of skin cancer.
 During these instances, it is imperative to have a doctor perform a biopsy on the affected area.
-The issue lies in that keratosis is often times difficult to distinguish from cancerous melanoma which affects more than 10,000 Australians each year.
+The issue lies in that keratosis is often difficult to distinguish from cancerous melanoma which affects more than 10,000 Australians each year.